zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 ## Key terms

-This section describes the key terms used in Live Data.
+This section describes the key terms used in Realtime.
 See [Agora Key Terms](https://docs.agora.io/en/Agora%20Platform/terms) for more information.

 ### Channel

 Every call or live broadcast happens in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

-**Live Data** does not count a channel by name, but by lifecycle.
+**Realtime** does not count a channel by name, but by lifecycle.
 It counts each time from when the first users joins the channel to when the last user leaves it.

 ### User

 Each user in the channel has a unique [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%%20Platforms#a-nameusernameausername).

-**Live Data** counts a unique username in a unique channel as one user.
-If a real-life user joins one channel with multiple, different usernames, or joins different channels with one username, **Live Data** counts users in both situations as multiple users.
+**Realtime** counts a unique username in a unique channel as one user.
+If a real-life user joins one channel with multiple, different usernames, or joins different channels with one username, **Realtime** counts users in both situations as multiple users.

 ### <a name="high-quality-transmission-rate"></a>High-Quality Transmission Rate